 Another consideration is to build an emergency fund.
 If you already have an emergency fund in place, then consider how that money could be working harder for you.
 In some cases, you might decide it would be better to put that extra mortgage payment amount in your retirement account.
 There is a chance that you will see better returns on that money, offsetting the interest you might have saved with biweekly mortgage payments and an early mortgage payoff.

 In the end, it’s about figuring out the best use for your money.
-Consider your financial goals, and what you are willing to risk.
-You should only enroll for a biweekly mortgage payment plan if it makes sense in your situation.
+Consider your financial goals and what you are willing to risk.
+You should only enroll in a biweekly mortgage payment plan if it makes sense in your situation.